 National Mourning and Burial

 Lincoln’s body lay in state in the White House for dignitaries on April 18.
-His funeral was held shortly after noon in the White House on April 19.
-The next day, the President’s casket lay in state at the Capitol, where an estimated 25,000 visitors paid their last respects.
+His funeral took place shortly after noon in the White House on April 19.
+The next day, the President’s casket lay in state at the Capitol, where roughly 25,000 visitors paid their last respects.
 On April 21, a train carrying Lincoln’s coffin, along with the body of his son Tad, who had died during Lincoln’s presidency, began the long trip back to Springfield, Illinois.
 The train’s route, which passed through hundreds of communities and seven states replicated, in reverse, Lincoln’s trip to Washington as the president-elect.
-The coffin was removed from the train to lay in state at ten locations along the trip.
+Officials removed the coffin from the train to lay in state at ten locations along the trip.

 Lincoln was buried at Oak Ridge Cemetery, near Springfield, Illinois on May 4, 1865.
 Since that time, Lincoln’s body has been exhumed and reburied several times.
 Lincoln’s Tomb, in Oak Ridge Cemetery, has been the final resting place for Lincoln since 1901.